Tax returns and tax assessments for petroleum companies

 The tax return

 The tax return must be submitted online.
 The deadline for the submission is 30 April, see section 8-2-3 subsection 1, letter b, of the Tax Administration Regulation.
+In the case of a submission after the deadline, a daily enforcement fine can be imposed, see section 14-1 of the Tax Administration Act.

 From and including the 2023 income year, the former RF forms are discontinued.
 The RF forms, including the specific forms for petroleum companies (RF-1323, RF-1118, RF-1120 and RF-1346) are being replaced by topics in the tax return and business information respectively.
 The former RF-1323 form has now been included in the tax return that is submitted by all businesses and self-employed persons.
 The structure is new, and there are some new items, but most of it will be recognisable from previous years.
 The tax return for the 2023 income year must be submitted via an accounting or annual accounts system.

-You can find an overview of the content in the tax return (skatteetaten.no).
+- Overview of the content in the tax return (skatteetaten.no).

-You can find an overview of the transition from form to topic here: Items, fields, and topics in the new tax return for businesses
+- Items, fields, and topics in the new tax return for businesses

 Please note that the following forms must still be submitted as attachments to the tax return: